wuboy0307/go-gpdb/datalab/README.md

-  destroy       Destroy the vagrant environment help          Help about any command list          list all the configuration from the datalab config file ssh           SSH to the vagrant environment status        Status of the vagrant environment stop          Stop the vagrant environment
+  destroy       Destroy the vagrant environment help          Help about any command list          list all the configuration from the datalab config file restart       Restart / Reload of the vagrant environment ssh           SSH to the vagrant environment status        Status of the vagrant environment stop          Stop the vagrant environment